nxtreaming/srt-live-server/README.md

 Requirements
 ============

-please install the SRT first, refer to SRT(https://github.com/Haivision/srt) for system enviroment.
+please install the SRT first, refer to SRT(https://github.com/Haivision/srt) for system environment.
 SLS can only run on OS based on linux, such as mac, centos or ubuntu etc.

 Compile